jwanner83/follow-js/README.md

 Have a look in the `examples` folder to see some magic.

 ## Contribute
-Feel free to open a Pullrequest or create a Issue on this project.
+Feel free to open a Pull request or create a Issue on this project.